What if the problem isn’t a lack of data, but a lack of infrastructure to share and reuse it responsibly over time?

 Elina Oikonomaki + Lukas Lesina Debiasi, Urban Data Orchestra: Composing the Hidden Rhythms of the City

-Echo{logies} is organized and curated by the Data Through Design: Julia Bloom, Tereza Chanaki, Rachel Daniell, Jack Darcey, Sara Eichner, Justin Roberts, and Can Sucuoğlu.
+Echo{logies} is organized and curated by the 2026 Data Through Design team: Julia Bloom, Tereza Chanaki, Rachel Daniell, Jack Darcey, Sara Eichner, Justin Roberts, and Can Sucuoğlu.

 UnSchool of Data is BetaNYC’s open space unconference for networking, co-creating, and learning.
 It brings together city residents, technologists, civic leaders, students, advocates, policy nerds, government staff, elected officials, journalists, designers, and more to leverage open data to tackle some of the most pressing issues in NYC and beyond.